gersf11/DataCleaning/README.md

 This data set contains measurements obtanied from a group of 30 volunteers that performed six activities.
 Their activity was recorded through a mobile device equipped with accelerometer and gyroscope.

+The relevant variables for this assignment are the mean and standard deviation for each measurement.

-The objective of this assignment is to produce a tidy data set that contains a summary (mean) of the measured variables grouped by subject and activity.
+The objective of this assignment is to produce a tidy data set that contains a summary (mean) of the relevant variables grouped by subject and activity.

 The data is scattered through various txt files.
 The data has to be collected and merged.